LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 However, sometimes you want to examine the level map tile by tile or assign persistent personal targets to party members.
-The latter is essential in the rare cases when your henchmen (non-leader characters) can move autonomously or fire opportunistically (via innate skills or rare equipment).
+The latter is essential in the rare cases when your henchmen (non-pointman characters) can move autonomously or fire opportunistically (via innate skills or rare equipment).
 Also, if your henchman is adjacent to more than one enemy, setting his target makes him melee a particular foe.

 You can enter the aiming mode with the `*` and keypad '*' keys that select enemies or the `/` and keypad '/' keys that cycle among items on the floor and mark a tile underneath an item.
-You can move x-hair with direction keys and assign a personal target to the leader with a `RET` key (Return, Enter).
+You can move x-hair with direction keys and assign a personal target to the pointman with a `RET` key (Return, Enter).
 The details of the shared x-hair mark are displayed in a status line close to the bottom of the screen, as explained in section [Heroes](#heroes) above.